Nodeocrat/room-samples/api-docs.md

 ### ClientRoom.id
 Returns the ID of the room.

-### ClientRoom.join(url)
+### ClientRoom.join(url[, payload])
 - `url` {String} The url of the room you wish to join.
+- `payload` {Object, String, Boolean, Array, Number} (optional)

 Sends a POST request to the server to request joining the room.
 Returns a `Promise` which resolves with a `response` from the server: `{success: {Boolean}, reason: {String} }` where success is `true` if you have successfully joined the room, and  `false` otherwise, with the `reason` of the failure.
 The response of the POST request on the server-side must be sent back as JSON to satisfy this.
+If the join request fails, the `Promise` will throw an error string representing the reason of the failure.

 ### ClientRoom.on(event, listener)
 - `event` {String} An event fired from the corresponding server-side Room.